AMDResearch/hpcfund/docs/software.md

 $ module load pytorch
 ```

-Users who wish to build virtual environments on top of these AI framework modules need to make sure that 1) while creating the virtual environment, the module(s) is loaded and the `--system-site-packages` flag is used, and 2) the module(s) is also loaded while the virtual environment is activated.
+Users who wish to build virtual environments on top of these AI framework
+modules need to make sure that 1) while creating the virtual environment, the
+desired system module is loaded and the `--system-site-packages` flag is used,
+and 2) the desired module is also loaded while the virtual environment is activated.